awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards.md

 ## CIS AWS Foundations Standard Checks That Aren't Supported in Security Hub<a name="securityhub-standards-checks-not-supported"></a>

-The following are the compliance rules that are *not* supported in the CIS AWS Foundations standard in Security Hub:
+The following are the compliance rules that are *not* supported in the CIS AWS Foundations standard in Security Hub because they cannot be evaluated in an automated way\.
+Security Hub focuses on automated compliance checks:
 + 1\.15 – Ensure security questions are registered in the AWS account
 + 1\.17 – Maintain current contact details
 + 1\.18 – Ensure security contact information is registered